fuzzylogicxx/fuzzylogic/posts/sets-in-javascript.md

 ---
 I don’t often store things in a `Set` in JavaScript, but perhaps I should.

-The fact it will only store *unique values* is pretty handy.
+The fact it will only store *unique values* makes it pretty handy.

 ---